 Language Advocacy Organizations and Initiatives

 Language rights are human rights!
-If you would like to be involved in advocacy efforts to advance language education and to promote bilingualism, or to volunteer as a translator or teacher, make sure to click on the links below and explore.
+If you would like to be involved in advocacy efforts to advance language education and promote bilingualism or volunteer as a translator or teacher, explore the links below.

 - Joint National Committee for Languages (get involved in raising public awareness of the positive benefits of multilingualism)

 - Lead With Languages (learn how knowing a second language gives you a boost up the ladder to success)

 - Translation Volunteer Opportunities (eight ways to serve the world as a volunteer translator)